 Limited Traffic Zone in Paris

-A Limited Traffic Zone (LTZ) will come into force on November 4 2024: the first four arrondissements of Paris will remain accessible to vehicles for local services, but vehicles will not be allowed to travel through the area.
-Coaches will be completely banned.
+A Limited Traffic Zone (LTZ) has been created in 2024: the first four arrondissements of Paris remain accessible to vehicles for local services, but vehicles are not allowed to travel through the area.

 Why have a Limited Traffic Zone (LTZ) in Paris?